-The Nokia VPN Appliances meet Level 2 requirements for FIPS 140-2.
+The Check Point IP Appliances meet Level 2 requirements for FIPS 140-2.
 The following subsections describe how to place and keep the module in FIPS-approved mode of operation.
 The Crypto Officer must ensure that the module is kept in a FIPS-approved mode of operation.
 The procedures are described in "Crypto Officer Guidance".
+The tamper evident seals shall be installed, as specified in 3.1.1.1, for the module to operate in a FIPS Approved mode of operation.